-Listen to Dianne Zalitis, midwife and Clinical Lead at Pregnancy, Birth and Baby, talk to Feed Play Love with Shevonne Hunt about being pregnant and having your baby during COVID-19.
+Listen to Dianne Zalitis, midwife, talk to Feed Play Love with Shevonne Hunt about being pregnant and having your baby during COVID-19.

 - Your antenatal care should continue.
 Speak to your doctor, midwife or hospital to find out if there is anything you need to know before you go for your checkup.

 - Pregnant women are missing the face-to-face connections they would normally have during antenatal birthing classes.

 - As restrictions on gatherings start to ease, it will get better.